 Insulation: Proper insulation keeps heat inside when it’s cold outside, and keeps it cool inside when it’s warm outside.

-Good Windows: Energy efficient windows, doors and skylights reduce your home energy costs by 7 to 12%.
+Good Windows: Energy efficient windows, doors and skylights can reduce your home energy costs.

 Ventilation: New homes built to EnerGuide 80 and above will usually have a heat recovery ventilator (HRV) that provides abundant fresh air into the home while minimizing heat loss.